Left unchecked, there’s one thing that’s almost certain to happen in the lives of most people as they grow in their careers:

 5) Save Before You Spend

 Save what you spend, and save a LOT.
 If you’re not saving at least 25% of your income, then I strongly recommend seeing what you can cut or change to up that number.
 Saving 25% means you could stop working in 32 years, but saving 50% cuts that to 17 years.
 Above 50% speeds things up even faster.
-The less you’re spending, then the more you’ll save as you earn more in your career.
+The less you’re spending, then the more you’ll save as you earn more in your career and the faster you’ll reach financial independence.

 6) Wait On Large Purchases